Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Benchmarking CLIP Models

-\texttt{M-CLIP:} Multilingual-CLIP (M-CLIP) \cite{carlsson_cross-lingual_2022} is another model distilled using mBERT and OpenAI B-32.
-Unlike ST, they use automatic translations of 3M English image captions to 69 languages as parallel supervision for the distillation training.
-Post-publication, the authors additionally released a set of models\footnote{\url{https://github.com/FreddeFrallan/Multilingual-CLIP/blob/main/larger_mclip.md}{github.com/FreddeFrallan/Multilingual-CLIP}} with XLM-R-Large (instead of mBERT) as the student initialization and (English) OpenAI B-32, L-14, and OpenCLIP B-16+ as teachers, respectively.
-These models were trained on 7M captions provided by \citet{li_blip_2022}, machine-translated to 48 languages.
+\texttt{M-CLIP:} Multilingual-CLIP (M-CLIP) \cite{carlsson_cross-lingual_2022} is a model distilled using mBERT and OpenAI B-32 with translations of 3M English image captions to 69 languages as parallel supervision.
+Post-publication, they released a set of models\footnote{\href{https://github.com/FreddeFrallan/Multilingual-CLIP/blob/main/larger_mclip.md}{github.com/FreddeFrallan/Multilingual-CLIP}} with XLM-R-Large as the student and OpenAI B-32, L-14, and OpenCLIP B-16+ as teachers.
+These models were trained on 7M captions by \citet{li_blip_2022}, translated to 48 languages.

-\texttt{AltCLIP:} This multilingual CLIP model by \citet{chen_altclip_2022} distills an XLM-R-Large student with OpenAI L-14 as teacher, targeting 9 languages and using as training data a mix of machine-translated captions, multilingual captions sampled from LAION5B, and aligned English-X sentence pairs.
-After distillation, the authors fine-tune the model via LiT using sampled image-text pairs from LAION5B in the 9 target languages.
+\texttt{AltCLIP:} This model by \citet{chen_altclip_2022} distills an XLM-R-Large student with OpenAI L-14 as teacher, targeting 9 languages and using as training data a mix of machine-translated captions, multilingual captions sampled from LAION5B, and aligned English-X sentence pairs.
+After distillation, the authors additionally fine-tune the model via LiT using selected image-text pairs from LAION5B in the 9 target languages.

 \texttt{SigLIP}: The multilingual mSigLIP \cite{zhai_sigmoid_2023} is a B-16-size CLIP model trained from scratch on Google's multilingual WebLI dataset \cite{chen_pali_2022}.
 They replace the softmax function used in the original CLIP with a sigmoid for more compute-efficient training.

 \texttt{NLLB-SigLIP}: The NLLB-CLIP models \cite{visheratin_nllb_2023} are a suite of CLIP models trained with LiT using 100k image-caption pairs translated fully for all 200 languages supported by NLLB \cite{costa-jussa_no_2022} for 20M examples in total.
 They use SigLIP B-16 and SO400M-14 as image encoders with the encoders of NLLB-600M-distilled and NLLB-1.3B-distilled as text encoders, which we call \textit{base} and \textit{large}, respectively.

-\textbf{Zero-Shot Image Classification: Setup.} We adopt the ZS-IC setup of \citet{radford_learning_2021}: for an image-label pair, the image embedding is obtained directly from the image encoder; the label is inserted into 80 different prompt templates (from \cite{radford_learning_2021}), each of which is independently embedded by the text encoder -- the final label representation is then the mean of prompt embeddings.
+\paragraph{Zero-Shot Image Classification Setup.} We adopt the ZS-IC setup of \citet{radford_learning_2021}: for an image-label pair, the image embedding is obtained directly from the image encoder; the label is inserted into 80 different prompt templates (from \cite{radford_learning_2021}), each of which is independently embedded by the text encoder -- the final label representation is then the mean of prompt embeddings.
 The class with the label embedding that is most similar to the image embedding (according to cosine similarity) is taken as the prediction; accuracy (top-1) is the evaluation metric.